CMSG/cmsghome/wiki/initiatives.md

 ------------
 The program is open to students with a good academic record and are self driven, studying in a science based course, the applications are open once a year and the forms are available for download from this page (see below).
+Please read the advert in for more information.

 2014 Application Form: